Our state-of-the-art imaging facilities enable researchers to probe the brain to better understand brain health and to advance treatments.

 Dr. Neil Vasdev, Director, CAMH Brain Health Imaging Centre & Director, Azrieli Centre for Neuro-Radiochemistry

-For over 25 years, our work in positron emission tomography (PET) research has had a major global impact in understanding brain chemistry, leading to better clinical treatment and drug development.
-In the last few years, we have significantly expanded our imaging capabilities into magnetic resonance imaging (MRI), including functional MRI, diffusion tensor imaging (DTI) and magnetic resonance spectroscopy (MRS).
-We are also combining the use of imaging with genetic markers.
+For over 30 years, our work in positron emission tomography (PET) research has had a major global impact in understanding brain chemistry, leading to better clinical treatment and drug development.
+We have significantly expanded our imaging capabilities into magnetic resonance imaging (MRI), including functional MRI, diffusion tensor imaging (DTI) and magnetic resonance spectroscopy (MRS).

 Our team at the Brain Health Imaging Centre have developed several imaging radiotracers used in PET brain research globally.
 Using these chemical brain imaging tools, our research has helped to more accurately calculate medication doses for depression and schizophrenia, identified targets for treatments of illnesses such as postpartum depression, and enabled academic centres and pharmaceutical companies to conduct more effective drug development.

-We are also pursuing the development of radiotracers to discover chemical brain markers that could identify the risk of illnesses, such as schizophrenia, before they develop, with the goal of helping with early interventions.
+We are also pursuing the development of radiotracers to discover chemical brain markers that could identify the risk of illnesses such as Parkinson’s disease, Alzheimer’s disease and related dementias, traumatic brain injuries and their mental health consequences, autism spectrum disorder, suicide prevention, and addictions.